gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideValidation.md

 &lt;/replace-with&gt;
 </pre>

-<h3>Validating Constraints</h3>
+### Validating Constraints

-<p>Use the standard validation bootstrap with the default factory to get the generated <tt>Validator</tt> for your objects.
+Use the standard validation bootstrap with the default factory to get the generated `Validator` for your objects.
-You may use this validator to validate an entire bean object or just specific properties of a bean.</p>
+You may use this validator to validate an entire bean object or just specific properties of a bean.

 <pre class="prettyprint">
 Validator validator = Validation.buildDefaultValidatorFactory().getValidator();
 Set&lt;ConstraintViolation&lt;Person&gt;&gt; violations = validator.validate(person);
 </pre>

-<h3>Validation Groups</h3>
+### Validation Groups

-<p>You may also put constraints on your objects into &quot;validation groups,&quot; and then perform the validation only
-on certain subsets of constraints.</p>
+You may also put constraints on your objects into &quot;validation groups,&quot; and then perform the validation only on certain subsets of constraints.

-<p>All constraints are automatically a part of the <tt>Default</tt> group unless you specify otherwise.
-Creating a new group
-is as simple as making an empty interface:</p>
+All constraints are automatically a part of the `Default` group unless you specify otherwise.
+Creating a new group is as simple as making an empty interface:

 <pre class="prettyprint">
 /** Validates a minimal set of constraints */ public interface Minimal { }
 </pre>

-<p>If you are using any validation groups other than <tt>Default</tt> in client code, it is important that you list them in
-the &quot;groups&quot; parameter of the <tt>@GwtValidation</tt> annotation.
+If you are using any validation groups other than `Default` in client code, it is important that you list them in the &quot;groups&quot; parameter of the `@GwtValidation` annotation.

 <pre class="prettyprint">
 @GwtValidation(value = Person.class, groups = {Default.class, Minimal.class})